 Google DeepMind AI system has been used by the company to achieve significant reductions in power consumption in some of its data centers.

-Google’s advanced artificial intelligence subsidiary revealed that the savings translated into a 15 percent improvement in power usage efficiency (PUE).
+Google’s advanced artificial intelligence subsidiary revealed that the savings translated into a 15 percent improvement in power usage effectiveness (PUE).

 Artificial intelligence for sustainability